About Possue

 What is Possue?

-Possue.com is created by and maintained by a lawyer who failed the February 2020 California Bar Exam and nearly went insane.
-Like many law students, I usually succeed at things I pour my heart and soul into---but not this time.
 Since you only fail when you quit trying, I knew that if I prepared the same way I'd get the same result.
-As a self taught, although admittedly not that great of a programmer, I decided to build something to help me with essay portion.
-I wanted a better way to study essays other than sorting through PDFs and sample answers on the State Bar website.
-Why aren't essays sorted and easily accessible?
-Who cares?
-Let's build our own...
+As a self-taught, although admittedly not that great of a programmer, I decided to build something to help me with the essay portion.

 Want to see what the letter looks like when you fail?

-What is the problem?
+View Failure LetterWhat is the problem?

-The current problem of looking at past exams is two fold: Published exams are 1) buried in PDF format & 2) the model answers are unrealistic.
+The current problem of looking at past exams is two-fold: Published exams are 1) buried in PDF format & 2) the model answers are unrealistic.

-PDF files on the State Bar Website can be well over 75 pages and are accompanied by two sample answers that vary in degrees of similarity.
 Comparing the two sample answers doesn't lead to an obvious rubric, thus creating the problem of guessing what precise issues the bar examiners wanted.
-In addition, the naming conventions of the PDFs are inconsistent, which makes linking to them programatically even more difficult.
+In addition, the naming conventions of the PDFs are inconsistent, which makes linking to them programmatically even more difficult.

 Second, looking at model answers from traditional bar prep courses, they seem to be written by someone who had hours if not days to formulate a response resulting in an unrealistic answer.
 Comparing my timed answer had me feeling grossly inadequate, which fueled my anxiety and just made things worse.